-Genre: Foreign Language, Drama; Starring: Catalina Sandino Moreno, Guilied Lopez, Patricia Rae, Orlando Tobon, Yenny Paola Vega; Director: Joshua Marston; Author: Joshua Marston; Release Date Wide: 07/16/2004; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Fine Line Features
+Genre: Foreign Language, Drama; Starring: Catalina Sandino Moreno, Guilied Lopez, Patricia Rae, Orlando Tobon, Yenny Paola Vega; Director: Joshua Marston; Author: Joshua Marston; Release Date Wide: 07/16/2004; Runtime (in minutes): 101; MPAA Rating: R; Distributor: Fine Line Features

 Posted December 7 2004 — 12:00 AM EST